-This table presents the results of Wald tests designed to evaluate the balance of chief complaints and Emergency Severity Index (ESI) categories across physicians in our dataset.
+This table presents the results of Wald tests designed to evaluate the balance of chief complaints, Emergency Severity Index (ESI), and patient vital signs across physicians in our dataset.
 The tests compare models with and without physician identifiers as predictors for each listed variable, assessing whether the distribution of these variables is consistent across physicians, as expected under random assignment.
 Each row represents a separate Wald test, with the F-statistic indicating the test strength and the p-value showing the likelihood that any observed differences could occur by chance.
 A balanced distribution, indicated by non-significant p-values (typically p > 0.05), supports the assumption of random assignment.
-Robust standard errors (type HC1) accounted for potential heteroscedasticity in the data.
+Robust standard errors (type HC1) accounted for potential heteroscedasticity in the data.Figure 1A: ROC Curves and AUC Scores for Logistic Regression Predicting Batching Status

-Figure 1A: Predicted Impact of Physician Batch Tendency on Batch Ordering Probability
+Figure 2A: Predicted Impact of Physician Batch Tendency on Batch Ordering Probability